Next Start

 HVACR technicians are essential workers.
 Without proper heating or cooling, people could experience unsafe conditions.
 Food could spoil.
 Medicine could be damaged.
 Lifesaving equipment and items like a human heart that’s being stored for a transplant could be destroyed.

-HVACR technicians to the rescue!
-Learn more about an HVAC technician job description, HVAC technician requirements, HVACR technicians salary info and more.
+Learn more about HVACR technicians, including their job description, education requirements, salary info and more.

-Generally, HVACR technicians work on the machines that control air quality and temperature indoors, including refrigeration, heating, cooling and ventilation systems.
-Some HVACR technicians specialize in specific HVACR areas, like solar panels, commercial refrigeration or radiant heating systems.
+HVACR technicians work on the machines that control air quality and temperature indoors, including refrigeration, heating, cooling and ventilation systems.
+Some technicians specialize in specific areas, like solar panels, commercial refrigeration or radiant heating systems.

-Some HVACR technicians travel to multiple clients within a single day.
+HVACR technicians may travel to multiple clients within a single day.
 Others work on projects as part of larger teams that can include electricians, plumbers, boilermakers and sheet metal workers.

 • Fixing or replacing defective or worn parts